Geometric Rates of Convergence for Kernel-based Sampling Algorithms

-It has been shown that SBQ also can be seen to be choosing samples so as to minimize the same discrepancy as the one by KH~\cite{Huszar2012OptimallyWeightedHI}.
-Instead of solving a linearized objective as done by KH, it chooses the next sample so as to directly minimize the discrepancy.
+It has been shown that SBQ is equivalent to minimizing MMD with respect to both samples and weights~\citep{Huszar2012OptimallyWeightedHI}.

-In this work, we first analyze \emph{Weighted Kernel Herding (WKH)} (Algorithm~\ref{algo:wkh}) which combines the best of the two algorithms of SBQ and KH by using $\bx_{n+1}^{WKH} = \bx_{n+1}^{KH} $, with updating weights using SBQ's $w_i = \sum_j \bz_j [\bK^{-1}]_{ij} $.
-The linearized objective $\bx_{n+1}^{KH}$ was also considered by~\cite{Bach2012Herding}, with the additional constraint that the weights $w_i$ are positive and sum to $1$.
-They use the connections to the classic Frank-Wolfe algorithm~\cite{Frank1956bt} to establish convergence rates under this additional constraint.
-However, their linear convergence rate is dependent on how far inwards does the optimum lie in the marginal polytope, and it devolves to the sublinear rate when the optimum can be arbitrarily close to the boundary of the marginal polytope.
-The additional condition on the weights is not required for many practical applications.
-We must note, however, that in some applications it is imperative that the iterates lie within the marginal polytope~\citep{locatello18a, locatello18b}.
+In this work, we first analyze WKH (Algorithm~\ref{algo:wkh}) which performs the update (\ref{eq:LMO}) for the samples while also updating weights using SBQ's $w_i = \sum_j \bz_j [\bK^{-1}]_{ij}$.
+The same objective $\bx_{n+1}^{KH}$ was also considered by~\citet{Bach2012Herding}, with the additional constraint that the weights $w_i$ are positive and sum to unity.
+They use the connections to the classic algorithm of~\citet{Frank1956bt} to establish convergence rates under this additional constraint.